Ivonne Díaz-Claisse, Ph.D. | President & CEO, HISPA

 Dr. Ivonne Díaz-Claisse is the founder, president and CEO of HISPA (Hispanics Inspiring Students’ Performance and Achievement).
-HISPA is a nonprofit 501(c)(3) organization that mobilizes Latino professionals to serve as role models in educational programs in the communities where they live and work.
-Founded in New Jersey in 2008, HISPA expanded its services to San Antonio, TX, in 2011, to New York, NY in 2013, and to Florida in 2015.
-Under her guidance, HISPA has recruited 2,500 volunteers, conducted more than 1,000 HISPA Role Model Program sessions and 28 Youth Conferences, reaching over 13,000 students to date.
+HISPA is a nonprofit 501(c)(3) organization that aims to inspire Latino students to discover their potential and ignite their desire to embrace education and achieve success.
+HISPA achieves this goal by mobilizing Latino professionals to serve as role models in educational programs in the communities where they live and work.
+Founded in New Jersey in 2008, HISPA expanded its services to Texas in 2011, to New York in 2013, to Florida in 2015, and to Pennsylvania in 2019.
+Under her guidance, HISPA has created virtual programming, recruited 3,000 volunteers, conducted more than 1,800 HISPA Role Model Program sessions and 30 Youth Conferences, reaching some 18,000 students to date.

-Díaz-Claisse leads by example as an active role model herself.
-She’s shared her journey story nationwide with over 10,000 of students and over 70 companies, including AT&T, Educational Testing Service, Johnson & Johnson, Ogilvy, Novartis, Merck, Microsoft, UPS, Verizon and Viacom, among many others.
-She’s has spoken at numerous universities—including the New Jersey Institute of Technology (NJIT), Columbia, Princeton, and Rutgers Universities—and at national conferences such as College Board’s “Préparate” and the U.S. Hispanic Leadership Institute.
+Dr. Díaz-Claisse leads by example as an active role model herself.
+She’s shared her journey story nationwide with over 10,000 students and over 70 companies, including AT&T, BMS, Comcast, Educational Testing Service, Novartis, Merck, Microsoft, UPS, Verizon, Visa among many others.
+She has spoken at numerous universities—including the New Jersey Institute of Technology (NJIT), Columbia, Princeton, and Rutgers Universities—and at national conferences such as College Board’s “Préparate” and the U.S. Hispanic Leadership Institute.

 Under her leadership HISPA received the Presidential Awards for Excellence in Science, Mathematics and Engineering Mentoring (2020); and the White House Initiative on Educational Excellence for Hispanics’ “Bright Spot in Hispanic Education” (2015).